Silent initial conditions for cosmological perturbations with a change of space-time signature: Trans-Planckian modes

 The algebra of constraints reduces to the Poincar\'e algebra, describing isometries of the Minkowski space, in the short scale limit.
 However, due to the deformation of the algebra of constraints, the Poincar\'e algebra is deformed as well \cite{Bojowald:2012ux, Mielczarek:2013rva}.
 The deformation of the Poincar\'e algebra manifests itself through modifications of the dispersion relations.
 As discussed in \cite{Mielczarek:2013rva}, this leads to an energy dependent speed of propagation, such that the group velocity tends to zero when the energy of the modes approaches $m_{\text{Pl}}$.

 This effect can be introduced by considering a $k$-dependence in the $\Omega$ function.
-For phenomenological purposes, one can assume that the $\Omega$ factor in front of the $k^2$ term in the equations of motion is replaced by
+For phenomenological purposes, one can assume that the $\Omega$ factor in front of the $k^2$ term in the equations of motion (\ref{Ftensor}) is replaced by

+which is defined for $k \leq a\ m_{\text{Pl}}$.
+For $k > a\ m_{\text{Pl}}$ the continuous space-time approximation is expected to break down and the equation of motion (\ref{Ftensor}) cannot be applied.
 Another way of introducing this effect is by performing the replacement $(k/a)^2 \rightarrow \Upsilon^2(k)$, as usually done when studying modified dispersion relations for the propagation of cosmological perturbations (See \emph{e.g.} \cite{KowalskiGlikman:2000dz}).
 The $\Upsilon^2(k)$ function encodes deformation of the dispersion relation.

 Eq. (\ref{BetaGeneralized}) can be studied in different regimes.
 When considering large scales ($\frac{k}{a} \ll m_{\text{Pl}}$) the new factor in equation (\ref{BetaGeneralized}) can be neglected and $\Omega \approx 1- 2\frac{\rho}{\rho_{\text{c}}} $.
 This is, in particular, valid for the modes characterized by $k\ll m_{\text{Pl}}$ at the surface of initial conditions.
 On the other hand, when we are far away from the initial surface ($\rho \ll \rho_{\text{c}}$), the quantum effects are relevant only for short scale modes, then $\Omega \approx 1- \frac{1}{m_{\text{Pl}}^2}\left(\frac{k}{a} \right)^2$.
 Of course when $\rho \sim \rho_{\text{c}}$ and $\frac{k}{a} \sim m_{\text{Pl}}$ both effects should be taken into account simultaneously.
 In the classical domain, when $\rho \ll \rho_{\text{c}}$ and $\frac{k}{a} \ll m_{\text{Pl}}$, one naturally recovers $\Omega \approx 1$. \\